Shankar–Ehsaan–Loy: Kal Ho Naa Ho and First National Award (2004–06)

 Following Dil Chahta Hai, their next big venture was Dharma Productions' Kal Ho Naa Ho, directed by Nikhil Advani.
-The album received a positive response when the film was released and it became one of the best selling Indian music albums of the year and was the highest seller album of 2003.
-The music won many awards including the National Film Award for Best Music Direction.
+The album received a highly positive response when the film was released and it became one of the best selling Indian music albums of the year and was the highest seller album of 2003.
+The soundtrack won numerous awards including the National Film Award for Best Music Direction and their first Filmfare Award for Best Music Director.

-The year 2005 saw them collaborate with Shaad Ali for Bunty Aur Babli, as his first choice, A.R.
-Rahman, was busy with other assignments.
-The soundtrack, despite the initial mixed reaction from various critics, became immensely popular among the public, and went on to win several awards including Filmfare and IIFA awards.
+The year 2005 saw them collaborate with Shaad Ali for Bunty Aur Babli, as his first choice, A. R. Rahman, was busy with other assignments.
+The soundtrack, despite the initial mixed reaction from various critics, became immensely popular among the public, and went on to win several awards including their second Filmfare Award for Best Music Director.
 The song "Kajra Re" featuring Aishwarya Rai, Abhishek Bachchan and Amitabh Bachchan became a rage among the listeners.

-Following the widespread critical and commercial success of Karan Johar's Kabhi Alvida Naa Kehna, their next album of 2006 was Farhan Akhtar's Don: The Chase Begins Again.
+In 2006, they reteamed with Dharma Productions for Karan Johar's musical romantic drama Kabhi Alvida Naa Kehna.
+The soundtrack and background score of the film received universal acclaim and became the second highest-selling Indian music album of the year.
+Their next album that year was Farhan Akhtar's Don: The Chase Begins Again.
 They composed seven songs, including two versions of "Yeh Mera Dil" and "Khaike Paan Banaraswala", from Don (1978).
 The track "Aaj Ki Raat" was also included in the Academy Award-winning soundtrack Slumdog Millionaire.
-The soundtracks of Kabhi Alvida Naa Kehna and Don: The Chase Begins Again earned them several Best Music Director nominations at ceremonies including Filmfare and IIFA among others.
+The soundtracks of Kabhi Alvida Naa Kehna and Don: The Chase Begins Again earned them several nominations at various award ceremonies, including their fourth and fifth nomination for the Filmfare Award for Best Music Director.